How Does Identity Theft Happen? (and How To Avoid It)

 • Use a virtual private network (VPN) to hide your data from hackers.
 Aura’s military-grade VPN encrypts your data, so that even if hackers break into your network, they can’t see or steal your sensitive information.

-• Avoid using public Wi-Fi networks, and use your mobile phone’s hotspot instead.
+• Use your mobile phone’s hotspot when out in public.
 If you must use a public Wi-Fi network, don’t ever submit sensitive information such as your passwords, account information, or SSN.

 📚 Related: How To Tell If Your Wi-Fi is Hacked